OpenNTF/das-api-specs/README.md

 - Use [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to
   generate client libraries for most popular languages and frameworks.
-  For detailed instructions on generating client code, see the [Generating client code](https://github.com/OpenNTF/das-api-specs/wiki/Generating-client-code) article.
+  For detailed instructions, see the
+  [Generating client code](https://github.com/OpenNTF/das-api-specs/wiki/Generating-client-code)
+  article.